butterrsoft/GyrSync/README.md

 ### Adjustment modes
 Adjustments are possible without a picture – power the dongle from any USB-C cable.
 The UI blinks SOS/cannot-adjust in only three scenarios: Mode FO if no interlaced mode is detected (progressive, or just missing vsync), Mode ED if EDID is off, Mode V if the source FPS is unstable.

-Adj. modes time out back to the mode you came from in 20s, or 30s for Mode ED.
+Adj. modes time-out back to the mode you came from in 20s, or 30s for Mode ED.
 Same happens on reboot.
 Unsaved changes are discarded.

 Adj. mode h-sync pass table: (Prev. mode = if you were in Mode 4, 25kHz, then Mode ED is still at 25kHz.)
 |  | Mode CS | Mode ED | Mode H | Mode V | Mode FO |